Department of Education, Sport and Culture

 • Passwords and log ins will be shared with Parents in the same way that we do so for the use of Dojo which is already working well.

-All teachers will teach on line lessons each morning comprising English, maths and one other curriculum area thus ensuring all aspects of learning are taught each week.
-These can be prerecorded videos for teaching or on line lessons- this will form the synchronous aspect of learning.
+All teachers will teach on line lessons each morning comprising English, Maths and one other curriculum area thus ensuring all aspects of learning are taught each week.
+These can be prerecorded videos for teaching or live lessons - this will form the synchronous aspect of learning.
 Teaching input will differ between phases of learning which follows what we know as educationalists about engagement time and concentration levels.
-Following input a task will be set.
+Following Teacher input, a task will be set.

-Afternoon sessions should be spent updating the website for those pupils who have limited access to technology at home, developing hard copy resources which can be distributed and sharing alternate resources for families which can be placed onto the Onchan general home learning section of the website.
+Afternoon sessions should be spent updating their learning pages for those pupils who have limited access to technology at home, assessing and providing feedback to pupils, communicating with children via Teams, developing hard copy resources which can be distributed and sharing alternate resources for families which can be placed onto the Onchan Learning Hub on Itslearning.

 It is expected that all staff will make contact with their pupils through TEAMS each week if children have access to the appropriate technology.
 This will be actioned asap.